 The programme will deploy a variety of assessment methods, including examinations, essays, task based assignments, presentations, skills and a portfolio.
 Each method of assessment is supported by clear criteria for marking.
-This assessment strategy provides a varied range of assessments (detailed below) to ensure the apprentice has the requisite knowledge, skills and behaviours to meet the requirements of the apprenticeship standard and the University for conferment of the award.
-The educational aim is to scaffold knowledge, skill and behaviour development across the three years and ensure that by the time the student is ready to pass through the gateway they are fully prepared for the End point assessment which provides the student the opportunity to demonstrate their capability to complete the programme of study and qualify as an Advanced Clinical Practitioner.
+This assessment strategy provides a varied range of assessments (detailed below) to ensure the trainee ACP has the requisite knowledge, skills and behaviours to meet the requirements of advanced practice and the University for conferment of the award.
+The educational aim is to scaffold knowledge, skill and behaviour development across the three years and ensure that by the time the student is ready to graduate they are fully prepared to qualify as an Advanced Clinical Practitioner.